5 Steps to Quicker Turn Times

-The appraisal profession is evolving at all times.
-Commonly, it seems, appraisers are asked to provide additional information or have steps added to their appraisal process.
-All to guarantee the end user is presented with the best information to be had.
-In order to stay current with the constantly changing requirements, Grantham Appraisal & Realty, Inc. is always acquiring additional tools and improving processes to increase efficiency so we can do more work for you.
-At Grantham Appraisal & Realty, Inc. we know that time is important to everybody, so below are some tips you can do to accelerate the process every time you order an appraisal from Grantham Appraisal & Realty, Inc..
+The appraisal profession is constantly evolving.
+Regularly, it seems, appraisers are asked to supply more information or have steps added to their process.
+All to ensure their client receives the best data possible.
+To keep up with the always changing requirements, Grantham Appraisal & Realty, Inc. is always acquiring new tools and improving processes in order to increase efficiency so we can do more work for our clients.
+Since Grantham Appraisal & Realty, Inc. knows that time is important to everyone, we've listed some items you can do to accelerate the process on any appraisals ordered with Grantham Appraisal & Realty, Inc..

-- By ordering online, you receive automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-No longer do we have to re-key information from a fax, and nor will you wonder whether the order was received.
+- With online ordering, you get automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+No longer do we have to retype information from a fax, and you don't have to wonder whether the order was received.

-- Are you providing complete and accurate data about the subject property?
+- Are you providing complete and accurate information about the subject property?

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always free to contact us
+Feel free to contact us if you have any questions about your property or a job we're working on for you.

-- Let us know up front of the property's distinct features.
+- Let us know up front of the property's unique characteristics.

-Hearing from you -- the person they are working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can decrease the appraisal inspection time.
-Our website has many pages of relevant information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to meet the staff and learn more about our services.
-And tell them it's to their benefit to set the appointment without delay!
+Coming directly from you -- the person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the appraisal inspection time.
+Please feel free to point your customers to this website, where we have many pages of relevant information for homeowners as well as others describing the appraisal process.
+Encourage them to call us if they want to meet our staff and learn more about our services.
+Remind them it's in their interest to set the appointment as soon as possible!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-There's no faster way to keep track of your report's status.
+As each important milestone in an assignment is completed, that information is available to you online.
+It's never been easier to keep track of the status of your report.